QubesOS/qubes-core-admin-client/doc/manpages/qvm-features.rst

 :py:obj:`True` enables emulated VGA output.
 Note that when gui-agent connects to actual VM, emulated VGA output is closed (unless `debug` property is set to :py:obj:`True`).
-It's possible to open emulated VGA output for a running qube, regardless of this feature, using `qvm-start-gui --force-stubdomain QUBE_NAME` command.
+It's possible to open emulated VGA output for a running qube, regardless of this feature, using `qvm-start-daemon --force-stubdomain QUBE_NAME` command.

 This feature is applicable only when qube's `virt_mode` is set to `hvm`.